Can Dogs Eat Pistachios? – Itsabout

 When you are with your dog and enjoying some pistachio nuts.
 You can share one or two with them for training purposes.

-However, try to remove the shell and give it to them, as they are quite hard to chew and can cause a choking hazard in smaller dogs.
+However, try to remove the shell and give it to them, as they are pretty hard to chew and can cause a choking hazard in smaller dogs.

-Pistachios are found only if given in smaller amounts however an overload of pistachios can affect your dog’s health severely.
+Pistachios are found only if given in smaller amounts; however, an overload of pistachios can severely affect your dog’s health.

 Can a Dog with Pancreatitis eat Pistachios?

-If your dog already has pancreatitis, it is important that you do not feed your dog with pistachios.
-This is because pistachio nuts are quite high in calories, and it has been observed that one ounce of pistachios has 150 calories.
+If your dog already has pancreatitis, it is important that you do not feed it pistachios.
+Pistachio nuts are quite high in calories, and one ounce of pistachios has 150 calories.

 Can Dogs Eat Salted Pistachios?

-Pistachio nuts are often salted.
-However, this makes them tasty but also makes them really unhealthy.
-Salted pistachios are not at all good for your dogs and may affect their health seriously.
+Pistachio nuts are often salted, which makes them tasty but also really unhealthy.
+Salted pistachios are not at all good for dogs and may seriously affect their health.

 How to Prepare Pistachios for Dogs?